martinandert/react-translate-component/README.md

 module.exports = MyApp;
 ```

-Now we have the basic HTML chrome for our litte app.
+Now we have the basic HTML chrome for our tiny little app.

 Next, we will create a LocaleSwitcher component which will be used to, well, switch locales.
 Here is the code to append to `client.js`: